tobyzerner/json-api-server/docs/context.md

     // Determine whether a sort field has been requested public function sortRequested(string $field): bool;

+    // Determine whether a profile has been requested in the Accept header public function profileRequested(string $uri): bool;

+    // Get all requested profile URIs from the Accept header public function requestedProfiles(): array;

+    // Get all requested extension URIs from the Accept header public function requestedExtensions(): array;

     // Activate a JSON:API profile for the current response public function activateProfile(string $uri): static;
 }